rcalix1/LLM.c/DeepSeek/README.md

 *  which effectively doubles inference speed without sacrificing much quality.
 *  The clever part is they maintain the complete causal chain of predictions,
 *  so the model isn't just guessing— it's making structured, contextual predictions.

-*  One of their most innovative developments is what they call Multi-head Latent Attention (MLA).
+## One of their most innovative developments is what they call Multi-head Latent Attention (MLA)

 *  This is a breakthrough in how they handle what are called the Key-Value indices,
 *  which are basically how individual tokens are represented in the attention mechanism within
 *  the Transformer architecture.